tsahara/r7rs/content/procs.md

 truncate-remainder
 \end{scheme}

-\vest It is recommended, but not required, that implementations support
+It is recommended, but not required, that implementations support
 \tupe{exact} \tupe{integer}s and \tupe{exact} \tupe{rational}s of
 practically unlimited size and precision, and to implement the above procedures and the {\cf /} procedure in